Panasonic G9 vs TZ100

 Studio photographers will appreciate that the Panasonic G9 (unlike the TZ100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the TZ100 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the TZ100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the TZ100 was succeeded by the Panasonic TZ200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the G9 and TZ100 can be found, respectively, in the Panasonic G9 Manual (free pdf) or the online Panasonic TZ100 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic G9 and the Panasonic TZ100?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.